SamipPoudel58/nodejs-ts-google-oauth/blog.md

 });
 ```

-now as the user signs in, they will be redirected to `/profile` route, but we have not created it yet.
-Create a `profileRoutes.ts` file in your `src/routes` folder
+Now as the user signs in, they will be redirected to the `/profile` route, but we have not created it yet.
+So, let's create a `profileRoutes.ts` file in your `src/routes` folder.

 ```ts
 import express from "express";